A Mini Guide to Alberobello Italy: The Famed Trulli Town

 From the town’s main thoroughfare, you’ll notice the cluster of trulli and the alleyways running uphill- Rione Monti- this is a great place to start.

-Every corner of these labyrinth, trulli-lined alleyways are photogenic, with entranceways decorated with cacti and potted flowers.
+Every corner of these labyrinth, trulli-lined alleyways is photogenic, with entranceways decorated with cacti and potted flowers.

 Most of the trulli here have now been converted into souvenir shops, bars, restaurants and vacation rentals but exploring a little further from the center you may find a few locals that still live in these tiny, stone, houses.